ChemGuy88/hermanCode/README.md

 ## Important files

-Files of the form `limericks_in_*.sh` contain now actual important information, but point to the files that have that information.
+Files of the form `limericks_in_*.sh` contain no actual important information, but point to the files that have that information.
 The files `limeirkcs_in.sh` and `limeirkcs_out.sh` are reserved for future use, should the shell package need any such important information.

 ## Computer name